martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 	- *argc* keeps track of the number of command line arguments, which in this case is 3
 	- given an asterisk, it indicates a pointer variable which you read from right to left.
 		- argv is array of pointers to characters
+- char * input_string = malloc(N);
+	- malloc reserves a heap memory block of N bytes, returning the address of the memory location it has reserved.
+	- Must therefore save the address to a pointer variable

 ## Runtime Description
 ?